mcmire/personal-content--writings/posts/ai-fact-or-fiction/Questions to answer.md

 - Even if powerful AI will revolutionize the world, is the breakneck pace of AI likely to keep up or slow down?
 	- Not for a few more years: https://time.com/6300942/ai-progress-charts/ (2023)
 	- Theoretically the industry can produce a model that's the same difference between GPT-2 and GPT-4 in terms of energy and compute: https://epoch.ai/publications/can-ai-scaling-continue-through-2030
-- Say AI is useful in theory.
-How has it helped people so far?
-How do we know that it will be useful?
-Should it really be embedded in everything?
-And is a _general_ AI really what the world needs?
+- How has AI helped people so far?
+How do we know that it is useful?
+- Should AI really be embedded in everything?
+- Is a _general_ AI really what the world needs?
 - What are the leading AI labs in China?
 Are they good?
 How much are they used?
 What about other countries?
 - Are LLMs really the endgame?
 Is scaling compute the right solution for achieving AGI?
 	- See here for an alternate opinion: https://www.theneuron.ai/explainer-articles/the-great-ai-debate-are-llms-a-brilliant-leap-or-a-sophisticated-dead-end/